Ask the Experts: Pneumococcal

 Do not restart the series or give additional doses.
 The previously administered doses of PCV13 are valid.
 Complete the pneumococcal conjugate vaccination series with either PCV15 or PCV20 in accordance with the routine schedule.

-Two pneumococcal conjugate vaccines (PCV15 and PCV20) are recommended as pneumococcal vaccination options for all adults age 65 and older and for adults age 19 through 64 with certain medical conditions or other risk factors for pneumococcal disease; ACIP no longer recommends PCV13 for adults; however, in rare circumstances when only PCV13 is accessible and the patient would otherwise be unvaccinated, CDC states that PCV13 may be used.
-When PCV15 is used routinely, it should be used in series with PPSV23 given one year later.
+ACIP has made a series of changes in its recommendations for pneumococcal vaccination of adults since 2022 in response to the licensure of new pneumococcal conjugate vaccines (PCVs).
+In January 2022, CDC published recommendations for PCV15 (Vaxneuvance, Merck) and PCV20 (Prevnar 20, Pfizer) as pneumococcal vaccination options for all adults age 65 and older and for adults age 19 through 64 with certain medical conditions or other risk factors for pneumococcal disease.
+ACIP stopped recommending PCV13 (Prevnar 13, Pfizer) for adults; however, CDC clinical guidance allows for its use in rare circumstances if only PCV13 is accessible and the patient would otherwise be unvaccinated.
+When PCV15 is used routinely, it should be used in series with 23-valent pneumococcal polysaccharide vaccine (PPSV23, Pneumovax, Merck) given one year later.

-For adults eligible for pneumococcal vaccine as a result of age or a high-risk condition who have no or unknown history of pneumococcal conjugate vaccination, the same vaccination schedule options apply to all of them: either give one dose of PCV20 alone, or give a dose of PCV15 followed by a dose of PPSV23 one year later (with a minimum interval option of 8 weeks for people with an immunocompromising condition, cochlear implant, or cerebrospinal fluid leak).
-People age 19 through 64 with immunocompromising and non-immunocompromising underlying medical conditions and other risk factors for pneumococcal disease no longer have different recommendations.
+Adults 19 through 49 years eligible for pneumococcal vaccination as a result of a high-risk condition who have no or unknown history of PCV should receive one dose of PCV20 or PCV21 alone, or a dose of PCV15 followed by a dose of PPSV23 one year later (with a minimum interval option of 8 weeks for people with an immunocompromising condition, cochlear implant, or cerebrospinal fluid leak).

-Immunize.org has developed standing orders for pneumococcal vaccination of adults at www.immunize.org/catg.d/p3075.pdf.
+Immunize.org has standing orders for pneumococcal vaccination of adults for all PCV options and PPSV23 (if indicated) at: www.immunize.org/catg.d/p3075.pdf.

 • Alcoholism or cigarette smoking